Board of Directors

 Toronto Fire Services

-Debbie Higgins is a Deputy Fire Chief with Toronto Fire Services, with the portfolio of Administrative Services.
+Debbie Higgins is a Deputy Fire Chief with Toronto Fire Services, with the portfolio of Administrative and Mechanical Services.
 In this capacity, she is responsible for finance and budgeting processes, labour relations, quartermaster, facilities, the TFS medical office, and providing professional support for the procurement and maintenance of both apparatus and equipment.
 Debbie previously held the portfolios of Fire Prevention and Public Education, and more recently Professional Development and Training, including Special Operations (HUSAR and CBRNE).
-Prior to her promotion to Deputy in 2010, Debbie spent eleven years as an Executive Officer for Toronto Fire.
+Prior to her promotion to Deputy in 2010, Debbie spent eleven years as an Executive Officer for Toronto Fire, working in the Office of the Fire Chief.
 She also previously worked with the City of Mississauga as a Business Planner, where her work included various strategic projects for the Community Services department, including fire.
 Before joining the municipal sector, Debbie spent five years working as a consultant undertaking social planning studies, including feasibility studies, master plans, emergency response plans, marketing plans and organizational reviews.

 Julie has been a career firefighter with Toronto Fire Services since 2006.
 She is a shop